ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 accurately comparing the two methods.
 We want to achieve our goals with methods that are simple and transparent, but the methods we choose between must _actually achieve our goals_.

+- The minimum number of dimensions of control required to operate a system, __is determined by the system itself__.
+- Remember, planes, trains, and automobiles!

 ### Example: ABC vs. Absorption